sanger/limber/docs/pipelines_yaml_files.md

 Note that generally each relationship leads from one to the next, with the child of one relationship being the parent of the next on the following line.
 They don't need to be in order like this, but it is easier to understand the flow of the pipeline if it is.

-> **TIP**
+> [!TIP]
-> In most Limber pipelines, the final multiplex library tube is created
-> upfront by the limber_multiplexing request.
-This allows the SSRs to access
-> the sequencing requests easily prior to the completion of library creation,
-> allowing for the addition of removal of requests.
-A side effect of this is
-> that any Limber pipelines using the standard limber_multiplexing request
+> In most Limber pipelines, the final multiplex library tube is created upfront by the limber_multiplexing request.
+This allows the SSRs to access the sequencing requests easily prior to the completion of library creation, allowing for the addition of removal of requests.
+A side effect of this is that any Limber pipelines using the standard limber_multiplexing request share the final tube purpose, 'LB Lib Pool Norm'.
-> share the final tube purpose, 'LB Lib Pool Norm'.
-This is defined in:
+> - This is defined in: [`config/purposes/final_tube.yml`](../config/purposes/final_tube.yml)
-> {file:config/purposes/final_tube.yml}

 It should be noted that because the above structure is a hash, it is not possible to reflect a branching pipeline.
 Instead, each branch of the pipeline can be